Haryana CM Khattar declares assets worth Rs 1.27 crore | Devdiscourse

 According to the affidavit, his moveable assets grew from Rs 8,29,952 in 2014 to Rs 94,00,985 this year.
+It included his bank deposits and cash in hand.
 In the immoveable assets, Khattar has inherited a piece of agricultural land worth Rs 30 lakh at his native Binyani village in Rohtak district.

 He does not possess any non-agricultural land or commercial property but has a 800 sq feet house at Binyani village.
 It has a market value of Rs 3 lakh, the same as the previous poll affidavit.